Jaseci-Labs/jaseci/docs/docs/docs/getting_started/5_write_your_first_app.md

 }
 ```
 `spawn` is used to create to create child nodes, which is used to design flow of the conversational experience.
-We are able to create additional edges to connnect nodes which which do not share a parent -child relationship.
+We are able to create additional edges to connect nodes which which do not share a parent -child relationship.
 This is shown in the last line.

 ```jac
 node state {